-The Cook County Health & Hospitals System has been teaching doctors and providing care to the medically underserved since the mid 1800’s.
-In 1866 the first internship in the United States was started right here at the Cook County Health & Hospitals System, and it quickly became known for providing tremendous experience with a wide range of diseases.
+Cook County Health has been teaching practitioners and providing care to the medically underserved since the mid-1800s.
+In 1866, Cook County Health launched the first medical internship in the U.S. and the program quickly developed a reputation for providing tremendous experience treating patients with a wide range of diseases.

 Today, residents and fellows at Cook County Heath continue to receive advanced training at a variety of inpatient and outpatient settings with a diverse patient population.
 The single internship in 1866 has blossomed into 22 residency and fellowship programs.

 The Department of Trauma and Burn is proud to continue the tradition in training and education for students and clinical professionals.
 We offer opportunities for the following categories of learners:

 Pre-hospital care is a vital component of our EMS system and a dynamic field of medicine.
 We are proud to serve as a training site for a variety of pre-hospital care careers.